 - The application makes false mention of or fails to disclose biological material.

-A post-grant opposition under Section 25(2) of the act can be filed by an interested party within 12 months of the date of publication of grant.
+Post-grant opposition A post-grant opposition as prescribed under Section 25(2) of the Patents Act 1970 can be filed by any person interested within 12 months of the date of publication of grant.
 A post-grant opposition can also be made on the same grounds as a pre-grant opposition.

 Apart from oppositions, are there any other ways to challenge a patent outside the courts?